 - Description: Blubbery but powerful body, which is usually dark grey in colour.
 Longish snout with large eyes and nostrils which are spaced apart.

-Like the common seal the grey seal spends a lot of time in the water where they hunt for all manner of fish species but will also take squid, crustaceans and other sources of food which present themselves.
+Like the common seal the grey will hunt for all manner of fish species but will also take squid, crustaceans and other sources of food which present themselves.
 They live in large colonies which can consist of thousands of individual seals, with seals hauling-out (leaving the water) to rest and bask after they have been hunting.
 Females give birth in late summer/early autumn and care for their offspring for a number of weeks until the soft white fur of the young has been replaced by the adult’s waterproof fur.
 Numbers of grey seals are on the rise across the world, leading to concern in some quarters over the impact this will have on fish stocks.

 Related Article: Seals and Sea Fishing